-Donkeys with light-coloured coats often have less pigment in their skin.
-They may suffer from sunburn on exposed areas, such as the muzzle, nose, or ears.
-Skewbald, piebald and tricoloured donkeys may also be at increased risk of sunburn.

-Apply high factor sunscreen to any exposed skin (not the entire body) when the UV index is moderate to high.

-Use a full-face fly mask (including a nose guard) for extra UV protection.
+- Donkeys with light-coloured coats often have less pigment in their skin.
+They may suffer from sunburn on exposed areas, such as the muzzle, nose, or ears. - Skewbald, piebald and tricoloured donkeys may also be at increased risk of sunburn. - Apply high factor sunscreen to any exposed skin (not the entire body) when the UV index is moderate to high. - Use a full-face fly mask (including nose guard) for extra UV protection.
 This is particularly useful if your donkey objects to you applying sunscreen.
 Introduce the mask carefully and gradually.

-CLIPPING YOUR DONKEY
+Clipping

-Elderly donkeys or those suffering from PPID (also known as Equine Cushing's disease) may have trouble shedding their coat in summer.

-Clip your donkey during the hotter months if they have a long coat.
-This will help keep their body temperature down and make them more comfortable.

-If the weather quickly turns cold again, provide a suitable rug for your donkey.

-If your donkey has light skin or is prone to fly bite irritation, clip them with caution.
+- Elderly donkeys or those suffering from PPID (also known as 'Equine Cushing's disease') may have trouble shedding their coat in summer.
+See factsheet Endocrine disorders in donkeys for more information. - Clip your donkey during the hotter months if they have a long coat.
+This will help keep their body temperature down and make them more comfortable. - If the weather quickly turns cold again, provide a suitable rug for your donkey.
+See the Donkey care handbook for more information. - If your donkey has light skin or is prone to fly bite irritation, clip them with caution.
 Their skin will be more vulnerable to sunburn and flies after clipping.
-Please consult our Clipping your donkey advice and our

-Protecting donkeys from insects advice for more information.
+See factsheets Clipping your donkey and Insect protection for donkeys for more information.

-HOW DO I Prevent My Donkey from Overheating when being worked?
+How do I prevent my donkey overheating when being worked?